wakidurrahman/advanced-node-js/docs/books/node-book-fourth-edition/chapter-5/README.md

    - Install modules globally on your system

 2. The Basics of package.json

-   2.1.
-Identifying Metadata Inside package.json
+   - Identifying Metadata Inside package.json
      - The `name` property
      - The `version` property
      - The `license` property
      - The `description` property
      - The `keywords` property

-     2.2. functional metadata inside package.json
+   - functional metadata inside package.json
      - The `main` property
      - The `repository` property
      - The `script` property
      - The `dependencies` property
      - The `devDependencies` property
 3. Understanding the different types of dependencies and other host Specs inside package.json

    - PeerDependencies
    - PeerDependenciesMeta
    - OptionalDependencies
    - BundledDependencies
    - engines
    - os
    - cpu

-**_The Essential npm Commands_**
+### 📝 The Essential npm Commands

-When using npm, you're most likely using the command-line tool for most of your interactions.
+When using `npm`, you're most likely using the command-line tool for most of your interactions.

 The `npm init` command is a step-by-step tool to build out the scaffolding for your project.
 It will prompt for input on a few aspects in the following order: